-The GDPR restricts the transfer of your personal data outside the European Economic Area (EEA) unless certain conditions, designed to protect you and your data, are met.
-We do not intend to transfer your personal data outside the EEA.
+The UK GDPR and DPA 2018 restrict the transfer of your personal data outside the UK unless certain conditions, designed to protect you and your data, are met.

 - Request access to your data - including confirmation as to whether we are processing any personal data relating to you - and, if so, receive a copy of that data.

 - Request rectification of any inaccuracies in data relating to you, including supplementing the data where the record is incomplete.